JoeKarow/netwerkr/.github/ISSUE_TEMPLATE/02_FEATURE_REQUEST.md

 ---
 name: Feature Request
 about: Suggest an idea for this project
-title: "feat: "
+title: 'feat: '
-labels: "enhancement"
+labels: 'enhancement'
-assignees: ""
+assignees: ''
 ---

 <!-- markdownlint-disable MD036 -->

 ## Feature Request

 **Describe the Feature Request**